 - Rename: Change the name of a file or folder.

 - Refresh: Refresh a directory (to show new files or folders that have been added).

 - Upload: By means of the –> button (the file must be created on your computer first before it can be uploaded).

 - Download: By means of the <– button (the file must be present on your webspace in order to be downloaded).

 - Close: End your session.

 And, as a quick note, you can, of course, enlarge or shrink the window as you see fit (so that, for example, the buttons appear completely on the screen):

-Step 8: Finally, when you’re done, you can close the window in the conventional way (or click “Close”), and when you do so, you’ll be asked if you want to log out:
+Finally, when you’re done, you can close the window in the conventional way (or click “Close”), and when you do so, you’ll be asked if you want to log out:

-Step 9: There is no “Step 9”.
+You’re done!
 If you have any questions, feel free to contact us via the usual means.